SocialCognitiveSystems/ButtonFactory/README.txt

 Troubleshooting:

-If you need quotes on a button, go to IpaacaControl.java and change 'filterQuotes' to false;
+If you need quotes at the start and or end of a button, you need to pre- or/abd append one more quote, like: texts:""mybutton"" will result in: "mybutton".
+The Buttonfactory will automatically remove one leading and one trailing quote.